Changes for higher degree by research students

 At Sydney, we want to offer our research students genuine flexibility in managing their own candidature and improved access to academic supervisors.

-So from July 2014, the HDR academic year will comprise four research periods instead of two semesters.
+As of July 2014, the HDR academic year comprises of four research periods instead of two semesters.

 As a research student commencing your studies at Sydney you’ll have the opportunity to start your research candidature at a time that better suits you and allows you to make the most out of your research scholarship.